h2non/thread.js/README.md

 #### thread#run(fn, env, args)
 Return: `task` Alias: `exec`

-Run the given function in the thread scope context.
+Run the given function in the thread isolated scope.
-You can optionally bind a custom context (`this`) or passing function arguments (as `array`)
+You can optionally bind a custom context (as `map` of values) or passing function arguments (as `array`) to be injected when the function will be invoked

+Bind values must be serializable types (see [threads limitations](#threads-limitations))

 Run a function and return the result synchronously (`return` statement required)
 ```js